microsoft/copilot-camp/docs/pages/extend-m365-copilot/03-add-declarative-copilot.md

 ![Upload sample documents](../../assets/images/extend-m365-copilot-05/upload-docs-08.png)

-Navigte to your working folder; you will find a directory called "Sample Documents" within.
+Navigte to your working folder; you will find a directory called **sampleDocs** within.
 Highlight all the sample documents 1️⃣ and click "Open" 2️⃣.

 Make note of the site url, which will resemble "https://&lt;your-tenant&gt;.sharepoint.com/sites/TreyResearchlegaldocuments", as you will need it in the next exercise.